 Fall Color Reports have ended for 2014.

 the yellow and golds of tulip poplars, locust and redbuds add vibrant color to the forest canopy and roadsides.
 There are also reds from the blackgum trees and sumac, and burnt orange from maples and sassafrass.

 Fall flowers including yellow black-eyed susans, purple iron weed and bright yellow goldenrods add color to fields and roadside ditches.
 Croplands also add their own beauty as fields come alive with fall harvests.

 Geese heading south and walnuts falling, making autumn an interesting time to visit the Forest.
 Bring your binoculars and your camera.
-The height of fall color is normally the second week of October.
+The height of fall color is normally mid to late October.

 Spring colors creeps gradually into the forest, with the trees along openings and roadsides the first to don spring color.
 The purple pink of redbud and the creamy white of dogwood make spring many visitor's favorite time to drive forest roads.
 The forest floor is also bright with trilliums, anemones and a host of other spring wildflowers.
 Come visit us during the Wildflower Foray held in the spring.

 Driving routes for viewing fall and spring color -